silversquirl/vmp/README.md

 It also does a few extra things, like keeping track of the queued files and the player history, allowing you to jump to next or previous tracks.

-TODO: The fancy interface currently does not automatically play the next track when the current one finishes.

 ## Dependencies

 Stuff you probably already have: